-Spring (1) Phillips.
+Spring (1) Mapp.
+Graded Pass/Fail.

 An exploration of the variety of teaching philosophies, techniques, and outcomes in higher education, taught by the faculties of History and American Studies.
 Required of all doctoral students who wish to serve as teaching fellows, but open to all degree candidates in those fields.
-This course will be graded pass/fail.